This fluffy and tender vegan semolina shortcake is infused with edible lilac flowers and filled with sweet strawberries and whipped coconut cream!

 Since lilacs are in full bloom right now I just had to add some to the dough and sprinkle them all over the assembled shortcakes because flowers make everything better, amiright??!!
 You can leave the lilacs out or switch them up with other edible flowers too.
 I also broke out the violet sugar from the last post to sprinkle on top of the shortcakes: best decision ever.
 It’s like little violet sprinkles.

-The strawberries are sweetened with maple syrup and macerated in their own juices to be soaked up by the flaky shortcake.
-Will definitely be doing this with other berries and stone fruits this summer.
-Let’s keep the shortcake train rolling!!!
+The strawberries are sweetened with maple syrup and macerated in their own juices to be soaked up by the flaky vegan shortcake.
+I will definitely be making this vegan shortcake recipe with other berries and stone fruits this summer.
+Let’s keep the strawberry shortcake train rolling!!!